Urdu in Aurangabad: Early history

 historical role he played, he is a consummate artist in verse and a master of the ghazal style, which was soon imitated by the poets of Delhi.

 Contribution of the Sufis

 The contribution of the Sufis to this language is great.
 They were concerned with common people and found Urdu the most suitable medium to convey their message to the people.
 It is the policy of Sufis to use the Urdu language for preaching their message of love of God and man and the equality of human beings before God.
-The first great leader of Chishtiya order, Khwaja Moinuddin Hasan Ajmeri (1143–1237) reached the subcontinent around 1200.
+The first great leader of the Chishtiya order, Khwaja Moinuddin Hasan Ajmeri (1143–1237) reached the subcontinent around 1200.
 Nizamuddin Aulia of Delhi, the fourth saint of the Chishtiya order helped in popularizing this language.
-Shaikh Burhanuddin Gharib, a disciple of Shaikh Nizamuddin Auliya had the credit of introducing the Hindavi language in the Deccan.
+Shaikh Burhanuddin Gharib, a disciple of Shaikh Nizamuddin Auliya, had the credit of introducing the Hindavi language in the Deccan.
 Others after him like Zar Zari Zar Baksh and Khwaja Zainuddin Shirazi also contributed to the development of the language.